AI-generated answers are no longer always copied and pasted. Many applications block paste to prevent users from inserting AI-generated text directly.

 Accuracy

 Accuracy improves with more typed text, and improves again when a short baseline is available.
-To collect a baseline, ask the student/user to type a short, fixed text shown in a box.
+To collect a baseline, ask the user to type a short, fixed text shown in a box.
 They can only transcribe what they see, which gives you a clean baseline sample.

 As you see in the table below, our solution reaches beyond 90% on essay-style content.